spyderbat/eval/guidebook/src/lateral/within.md

 # wait a few seconds, then kill the command with Ctrl-C
 ```

-On the public server, you should now have the collection-0 file.
+On the public server, you should now have the collection-0 file in `download`.

 ## Investigation